 Derive insights from health data using knowledge graph technologies

-This article describes how knowledge graph technologies can help with health data science, particularly on free-text electronic health records.
 This is based on an invited talk that I gave at 1st International Symposium on Evidence-based Artificial Intelligence and Medicine.

 For those who would like to know a bit about what is Knowledge Graph, you might find this knowledge graph introduction useful.
 I will use real-world examples to introduce how knowledge graph technologies can help clinical natural language processing.
 I will finalise this story with a bit of my own thinking in challenges and future directions of knowledge graphs for health care.